aliyun/alibabacloud-gdb-tools/README.md

 - gdb_end_point： format looks like 'gds-xxx.graphdb.rds.aliyuncs.com'
 - gdb_port：When use internal address，port is 8182；When use public address，port is 3734
+- edge: When timeout Exception during drop vertices, please try to drop edges at first by add `--edge`

 #### Drop all vertices